Extreme Hotel Deals About Us, FAQ, and Booking Guide

-The goal of Extreme Hotel Deals (EHD) is simple: find and share exceptional hotel deals around the world.
-We are members of the larger travel hacking community focusing on the niche of hotel deals.
-Often we feature other deals such as point redemption’s, free credit offers, promotion codes, sign-up bonuses, free room offers, etc.
+The goal of Extreme Hotel Deals (EHD) is to find and share exceptional hotel deals around the world.
+We are members of the global travel hacking community focusing on the niche of hotel deals.
+Often we feature other deals such as point redemption’s, free credit offers, promotion codes, sign-up bonuses, free room offers, and status matching opportunities.

-We started as a small group of deal finders on travel message boards and have collectively shared 2,500+ deals since 2013!
-Some are chain wide and have allowed thousands of people to get almost free rooms around the world, others are single day deals where only a few rooms are available.
+We started as a small group of deal finders on travel message boards who found each other in 2013.
+Since then we have shared 2,500+ deals.
+Some have been chain wide while others were for single day deals with only a few rooms available.
+Thousands of people around the world have benefited with cheap and sometimes almost free rooms.
 It’s a wild and unpredictable ride.
 We pride ourselves on the fact that 99% of our content comes from us.
-We are not one of the million copycat websites/blogs, reposting from other websites and travel message boards without contributing, and we know from the thankful messages and report-backs over the years that many of our deals allow people to enjoy the kind of aspirational trips that would otherwise be beyond their means.
+We are not one of the million copycat websites who simply repost from other websites and travel message boards without contributing.
+And we know from the thankful messages and report-backs over the years that many of our deals allow people to enjoy the kind of trips that would otherwise be beyond their means.
 We like what we do.

 We hope you will forgive any oversights and send along your feedback.